Skip to content

 • Must use HTTPS for non-localhost URIs

-When exchanging authorization codes, the redirect URI must match the registered URI exactly (origin + pathname comparison).
+When authorizing or exchanging authorization codes, the redirect URI must match a registered URI using exact string comparison (per RFC 6749 §3.1.2.3).

 Registration Rate Limiting